lobral2728/ucb_ml_capstone/README.md

     - Kaggle dataset: <https://www.kaggle.com/datasets/brendanartley/cartoon-faces-googles-cartoon-set>
 - **Animals** - Dogs vs Cats
     - Kaggle dataset: <https://www.kaggle.com/datasets/salader/dogs-vs-cats>
+> Note: The Dogs vs Cats dataset no longer exists on Kaggle.

+##### New Features in This Repo
+* GridSearch notebook (see [GridSearch.ipynb](GridSearch.ipynb)) Performs analysis of hyper-parameters and alternate models.
+This was not included in the main notebook to keep it readable.
+It provides analysis on which would be the best combination of model and hyper-parameters.
+* LeakageSHortcutsAudit notebook (see [LeakageShortcutsAudit.ipynb](LeakageShortcutsAudit.ipynb)) Produces a recommendation of what images to remove based on numerous techniques in ([audit_reports/exclusions.txt](exclusions.txt))
+* GradCAM notebook (see [GradcamInspectionh.ipynb](GradcamInspection.ipynb)) Unfortunately still has problems and does not work.

 #### Methodology
 1. **Data loading & cleaning** (see [LoadDataset.ipynb](LoadDataset.ipynb)):